Elizabeth H. Pressman, Co-President

 Dr. B. David Stollar, Secretary

 David, a native Canadian and graduate of the University of Saskatchewan College of Medicine, served on the Tufts University School of Medicine faculty for 41 years, including 15 as Chair of the Department of Biochemistry and two as Interim Dean of the Sackler School of Graduate Biomedical Sciences.
 He, his wife Carol and their three children joined Temple Reyim in Newton in 1964.
-Active especially in its adult learning programs, he was congregation president in 2005-2007 and continues to serve on its Board.
+Active especially in its adult learning programs, he was congregation president 2005-2007 and continues to serve on its Board.
 He is a singer with Koleinu.
 He and Carol, a clinical nutritionist who, in retirement, earned a Masters degree from Hebrew College, participated in the second Unity Mission to Israel in 2012.

 Dr. Fred Cohen, Immediate Past President

-Liz Offen is the Director of the New England region of Yachad/The National Jewish Council for Disabilities.
+Liz Offen is the Director of the New England region Yachad/The National Jewish Council for Disabilities.
 In this capacity since 2012, Liz has launched new programs, grown membership of children & adults with special needs and their families, and increased the participation of volunteers.
 For many summers, Liz was the Inclusion Coordinator at Camp Ramah New England and an educator on the staff of Gateways and Temple Shalom of Newton.
 Liz has taught in the Jewish community for over 30 years, pioneering effective methods for children of all learning styles and abilities.
 She is also known for developing curriculum and training on behalf of the Jewish Community Relations Council’s TELEM programs.
-In her earlier professional career Liz worked at State and Federal agencies and international NGOs on behalf of programs for women and children, immigrants, minority communities and victim’s rights encompassing health policy, criminal justice and civil rights.
+In her earlier professional career Liz worked at State and Federal agencies and international NGOs on behalf of programs for women and children, immigrants, minority communities, and victim’s rights, encompassing health policy, criminal justice, and civil rights.

 Dr. Jay Sage

 For over sixteen years, Sandy was the Director of Jewish Life Services and Community Outreach for People with Disabilities at Jewish Family & Children’s Service (retired).
 She was also a nationally certified American Sign Language Interpreter for over 30 years (retired).
 Sandy is a past president of Temple Beth David of the South Shore in Canton, past president of Temple Sinai of Sharon and served on the URJ Northeast Region Council of Leaders.
 She currently serves on the Board of Directors of Synagogue Council of Massachusetts and has for many years, including serving several years as secretary.
-Sandy taught seventh grade Religious School at Temple Beth David of the South Shore for twenty years and is currently in her fourteenth year a mikveh guide at Mayyim Hayyim.
+Sandy taught seventh grade Religious School at Temple Beth David of the South Shore for twenty years and is currently in her fourteenth year as a mikveh guide at Mayyim Hayyim.
 Sandy also serves on several community boards in her hometown of Randolph.
 Most importantly, she and her husband have four wonderful daughters and six amazing grandchildren!